gscultho/HuskEOS/README.md

  * Entire OS is hardware-agnostic aside from an internal OS/CPU interface layer for porting.
 Can use same application code for different ports.
  * Public modules designed to have consistent API structures and naming conventions for ease of use.
  * Stack overflow detection supported for each task with configurable fault handlers.
+ * Runtime data collected for debugging (can be configured off for less overhead).

 ## Repository and Contact Information